RFA Fort Victoria bombing

-The bombing of RFA Fort Victoria took place on 6 September 1990, when a unit of the Provisional Irish Republican Army (IRA) planted two bombs aboard the Royal Fleet Auxiliary replenishment ship at Harland and Wolff shipyard in Belfast, Northern Ireland, where the vessel had been launched four months before.
+The bombing of RFA Fort Victoria took place on 6 September 1990, when a unit of the Provisional Irish Republican Army (IRA) planted two bombs aboard the Royal Fleet Auxiliary replenishment ship at Harland & Wolff shipyard in Belfast, Northern Ireland, where the vessel had been launched four months before.
 One of them exploded in the engine room, causing flooding and serious damage.
 The second device didn't explode and was defused several days later.
 The attack resulted in a two-year delay before Fort Victoria became fully operational.

 Early IRA actions against shipping

 One of the first IRA attacks on British ships since the Irish War of Independence was carried out against the Royal Navy fast-attack patrol boat HMS Brave Borderer, which was damaged by gunfire from a Boys anti-tank rifle in September 1965 while paying a visit to Waterford, Republic of Ireland.
-Another noteworthy operation against a British ship took place in April 1971, when the Royal Navy survey launch HMS Stork was towed outside the port and blown up by the IRA off Baltimore, also in the Republic.
+Another noteworthy operation against a British ship took place in April 1971, when the Royal Navy motorboat Stork was towed outside the port and blown up by the IRA off Baltimore, also in the Republic.

 In Northern Ireland itself, two civilian coal ships, Nellie M and St Bedan, were boarded, bombed and sunk by the Provisional IRA between 1981 and 1982 in Lough Foyle.

 Provisional IRA attack

-Fort Victoria is a 31,565 ton fleet stores ship and tanker of the Royal Fleet Auxiliary which had been ordered from Harland and Wolff on 24 April 1986, and eventually launched on 4 May 1990.
+Fort Victoria is a 31,565 ton fleet stores ship and tanker of the Royal Fleet Auxiliary which had been ordered from Harland & Wolff on 24 April 1986, and eventually launched on 4 May 1990.
 The name of Fort Victoria was officially bestowed by The Duchess of York, on 19 June.

 On 6 September 1990, while at dock and less than three months after being christened, a Provisional IRA unit planted two explosive devices on board.
 After a telephone warning from the IRA, one of the bombs exploded, causing extensive damage inside the engine room, which was holed and subsequently flooded.
 The ship listed 45 degrees, and the chances of sinking were high.
 The situation was under control after hours of work by emergency teams, which pumped the water out of the engine room.
-John Parker, Chairman and Chief Executive of Harland and Wolff, praised the courage of the engineers for saving the ship.
+John Parker, chairman and chief executive of Harland and Wolff, praised the courage of the engineers for saving the ship.
 It was not learned that a second device had failed to explode until a second IRA phone call 24 hours later.
 It took two weeks to find and disable the second bomb, which stalled the works further.